-To create an environment that allows teachers to teach and all learners to learn effectively and achieve their full potential.
+To create an environment that allows all members of our school community to learn effectively and achieve their full potential.

-To encourage learners to develop high standards and good habits that will allow them to achieve their potential in their adult lives.
+To encourage learners to develop high standards and good learning behaviour, creating habits that will allow them to achieve their potential in their adult lives.